EC MOP Doubled to 10 Years 2026: EC Mortgage Guide | Nexus

 What MND Just Changed on 8 May 2026

-On Friday 8 May 2026, the Ministry of National Development announced the most material rework of Executive Condominium rules in over a decade.
-Four moving parts, all aimed at first-time families, all biting from the next Government Land Sales tender onwards.
-Channel News Asia's full coverage of the EC reset has the policy text; here's what matters for your mortgage.
+On Friday 8 May 2026, the Ministry of National Development announced the biggest rework of Executive Condominium rules in over a decade.
+There are four parts to it.
+All of them are aimed at first-time families, and all of them kick in from the next Government Land Sales tender onwards.
+Channel News Asia's full coverage of the EC reset has the policy text.
+Below is what actually matters for your mortgage.

-1. MOP doubled from 5 to 10 years.
+1. The MOP doubles from 5 to 10 years.
 New EC buyers cannot rent out the whole unit, buy another residential property, or sell to Singaporeans/PRs until 10 years after key collection.

-2. Full privatisation pushed from 10 to 15 years.
-Foreign and corporate buyers are locked out for an extra 5 years, narrowing the resale pool late in the cycle.
+2. Full privatisation is pushed from 10 to 15 years.
+Foreign and corporate buyers stay locked out for an extra 5 years, which narrows the resale pool late in the cycle.

-3. First-timer quota raised from 70% to 90%, with the priority window stretched from 1 month to 2 years.
+3. The first-timer quota rises from 70% to 90%, and the priority window stretches from 1 month to 2 years.
 Second-timers get the leftover 10% only after the priority window closes.

-4. Deferred Payment Scheme abolished.
-All EC buyers must use the Normal Payment Scheme — progressive payments tied to construction milestones, no 20%-now-80%-at-TOP option.
+4. The Deferred Payment Scheme is abolished.
+All EC buyers must use the Normal Payment Scheme, which means progressive payments tied to construction milestones.
+There is no 20%-now-80%-at-TOP option anymore.

-Rules apply to EC GLS sites with tender closing on or after 8 May 2026.
-Five upcoming projects keep old rules: Senja Close, Sembawang Road, Miltonia Close, two Woodlands Drive 17 sites — tenders closed Aug 2025 to Apr 2026.
+The rules apply to EC GLS sites with tender closing on or after 8 May 2026.
+Five upcoming projects keep the old rules: Senja Close, Sembawang Road, Miltonia Close, and the two Woodlands Drive 17 sites.
+Their tenders closed between Aug 2025 and Apr 2026.

 10 yr